subham-deepsource/demo-php/README.md

-# PHP Dummy App
+# Demo repository - PHP
-A PHP application to experiment PHPStan rules
+This repository demonstrates sample issues in PHP code raised by DeepSource.

 ## Installation